Overview

 To use gradethis’s approach to exercise checking inside

-of learnr, just call gradethis_setup()
+of learnr, just call gradethis_setup() in

 a setup chunk, which will set